kivy/kivy/doc/sources/guide2/widgets.rst

 Layouts are a special kind of widget that allows automatic control of the size and position of their children.
 There are different kind of layouts, allowing for different automatic organisation.
-A common caracteristic of layouts is that they use (even if differently) of the :attr:`kivy.uix.widget.Widget.size_hint` and :attr:`kivy.uix.widget.Widget.pos_hint` properties.
-Those properties allow to define size and pos of the widget relatively to the parent layout.
+A common characteristic of layouts is that they use (even if differently) of the :attr:`kivy.uix.widget.Widget.size_hint` and :attr:`kivy.uix.widget.Widget.pos_hint` properties.
+Those properties allow to define size and position of the widget relatively to the parent layout.

 Look at the documentation of the various Layouts to see to which situation each one applies: